She Doesn’t Deserve Your Help. Or So They Say.

 Not one of us was saved, rescued, delivered by Jesus because we deserved it.
 So, we help because we, too, have been beneficiaries of a grace we did not deserve.
 That’s the beautiful thing about grace; it has to be undeserved.
 That’s what it is by definition – unmerited favor.

-And if you’d like to give again anytime outside of today, you can always catch us at tenaciousgrace.cc/donate or you can mail a check to Tenacious Grace, PO Box 7611, Florence 29502.
+You can always catch us at tenaciousgrace.cc/donate or you can mail a check to Tenacious Grace, PO Box 7611, Florence 29502.
 All donations are tax-deductible.
 You can learn more about our ministry at tenaciousgrace.cc or follow Tenacious Grace on Facebook and Instagram.

 This Christmas, we invite you to invest in hope.